Self-induced stochastic resonance: A physics-informed machine learning approach: Introduction

+It is worth mentioning that the prediction of coherence resonance, a distinct noise-induced resonance phenomenon from SISR \cite{deville2005two}, has previously been addressed using a machine learning approach based on physics-unaware reservoir computing \cite{hramovForecastingCoherenceResonance2024}, a paradigm fundamentally different from PINNs.
+In contrast to previous studies that rely purely on data-driven learning or deterministic PINNs, we introduce a Physics-Informed Neural Network based on a Noise-Augmented State Predictor (NASP) that explicitly incorporates stochastic forcing into the state-transition map.
+This formulation embeds both stochastic differential dynamics and asymptotic escape-time constraints from Kramers’ theory directly into the composite loss.
+The PINN therefore learns noise-aware slow–fast dynamics from relatively short trajectories while respecting the underlying physics of noise-induced escapes.
+To our knowledge, this work presents the first PINN framework capable of modeling and predicting SISR, demonstrated here in the stochastic FHN neuron, although the method is in principle applicable to a broad class of multiscale stochastic systems.

 Our results demonstrate that the physics-informed framework can accurately capture the onset and degree of SISR from simulated data while significantly reducing computational cost compared to traditional numerical simulations.
+Although the FHN model can be solved numerically via standard stochastic integrators, our aim is not mere simulation but to develop a data-driven surrogate capable of reproducing both short-term dynamics and long-term stochastic statistics from limited trajectory data.
 Furthermore, by comparing different configurations of the loss functional, we show that embedding physical knowledge directly into the learning process enhances both interpretability and generalization.
 The proposed method thus establishes a general paradigm for integrating stochastic dynamical theory with neural network learning—extending the reach of PINNs to complex noise-driven phenomena such as self-induced stochastic resonance.

 The remainder of this paper is organized as follows.
 In Sect.~\ref{sec:math_model_dynamics}, we present the mathematical formulation of the stochastic FHN model and identify its excitable regime.
 Sect.~\ref{SISR_dynamical_system_approach} revisits SISR from a dynamical systems perspective, emphasizing the roles of timescale separation and noise-induced transitions.
 Sect.~\ref{sec:numerics} quantifies the influence of excitability and timescale parameters on SISR using numerical simulations.
 Sect.~\ref{sec:sisr_Pinn} introduces the proposed physics-informed neural network framework, detailing its architecture, training strategy, and implementation for the stochastic FHN system.
 Finally, Sect.~\ref{sec:conclusion} summarizes the findings and discusses future directions for integrating physics-based learning and stochastic dynamics.